gecio/gecio.github.io/docs/_imke/clusterbackups/restorepvcfromvolume/index.en.md

 # Howto restore a PVC from an existing Openstack volume

-Normally, creating a PVC (PersistentVolumeClaim) in one of our Kubernetes clusters triggers the creation of a *new* PV (PersistentVolume) in Kubernetes and a new Volume in Openstack respectively.
+Normally, creating a PVC (PersistentVolumeClaim) in one of our Kubernetes clusters triggers the creation of a *new* PV (PersistentVolume) in Kubernetes and a *new* Volume in Openstack respectively.
 But it is also possible to use an *existing* Openstack volume for that purpose.
 This document describes how to achieve this.

 ## Prerequisites

 As a prerequisite, you of course need to have an available, unused volume in Openstack.
-Thsi could be the case for example if you have deleted a cluster without deleting all atached PVCs before or if you want to move a volume from one cluster to another.
+This could be the case for example if you have deleted a cluster without deleting all atached PVCs before or if you want to move a volume from one cluster to another.
 In any case, if you follow these instructions, you likely know what you are doing and why.

-TO be able to use an existing Openstack volume in a Kubernetes cluster, we need to find out its ID.
+To be able to use an existing Openstack volume in a Kubernetes cluster, we need to find out its ID.
 To do so, you have go to the [Openstack/Optimist Dashboard](https://dashboard.optimist.innovo.cloud/auth/login/):

 ![Openstack Login](openstack-1.png)